Management of Asthma in Children 5 Years and Under

 Paul C. Potter, MD

-University of Cape Town Lung Institute, George Street, Mowbray, 7700, South Africa
+University of Cape Town Lung Institute, Mowbray 7700, South Africa

 The goals of asthma management in young children are to achieve good control of symptoms and maintain normal activities, minimize risk of flare-ups, maintain lung functions, and minimize side effects from medications.
 The Global Initiative for Asthma (GINA) offered a stepwise approach to treatment that is customized to the individual child taking into account the effectiveness of available medications, their safety, and their cost to the payer or family.

 The 2020 GINA main report, adopted and updated the asthma treatment steps proposed by the previous reports for children 5 years and younger: 2,17-19

 This is the preferred approach.
 Another option in case of poor response particularly in those with underlying atopy is intermittent high dose inhaled corticosteroid.
 Oral bronchodilator therapy is contraindicated.

 Step 2: Initial controller treatment, plus as-needed SABA

 It should be given for at least 3 months to establish its effectiveness in achieving good asthma control.
 As an alternative, leukotriene receptor antagonist (LTRA) may be considered to reduce the need for OCS; however, this was not documented by several systematic reviews.20-22 Also the adverse effects of montelukast on sleep and behavior of children should be considered especially that the FDA has required a box warning about it.23,24